-The 2005 purse-seine skipjack CPUE for unassociated sets (on free-swimming schools of tuna) for all major fleets was higher than in 2004.
-In 2005, approximately two-thirds of the total fishing effort was directed at unassociated sets and the high CPUE of this component of the fishery resulted in a higher overall purse-seine skipjack CPUE compared to 2004.
-The higher (overall) purse-seine skipjack CPUE during 2005 resulted in a record catch, despite less effort being expended than in 2004.
-For the first time in about five years, the purse-seine skipjack CPUE for the US fleet in 2005 returned to the level of the other major fleets.
-One of the main reasons for this situation is probably the greater overlap in areas fished by the US and other fleets during 2005.
+The 2006 purse-seine skipjack CPUE for all set types was generally higher than in 2005, with the exception of the US and Korean fleets catches on unassociated (free-swimming) schools.
+During 2006, high catch rates of skipjack were experienced for log- and drifting FAD-associated sets by all fleets, perhaps suggesting an increase in the efficiency for this style of fishing.
+The higher (overall) skipjack CPUE during 2006 resulted in a record catch, despite some decline in overall effort expended.
+Contrary to the period 2000-2004, the skipjack CPUE for the US fleet returned to the level of the other major fleets in recent years.
+One of the main reasons for this situation is probably the greater overlap in areas fished by the US and other fleets during 2005 and 2006 (compared to previous years) and a higher proportion of associated sets conducted by the US fleet.

-Since 1980, there has been a steady increase in total purse-seine skipjack CPUE (Figure 20), related to increased abundance and/or increases in effective effort due to changes in fishing strategy and technological advances in equipment.
+Since 1980, there has been a steady increase in total purse-seine skipjack CPUE (Figure 20), related to increased abundance and/or increases in effective effort due to changes in fishing strategy and technological advances in equipment used to locate schools of tuna.

-Conversely, since the late 1980s, there has been a decline in the nominal catch rate of skipjack tuna from the Japanese distant-water pole-and-line fleet for the entire WCP-CA fishery (Figure 21).
+Conversely, since the late 1980s until recently, there was a decline in the nominal catch rate of skipjack tuna from the Japanese distant-water pole-and-line fleet for the entire WCP-CA fishery (Figure 21).
 However, the declining trend in CPUE appears to be largely due to the spatial shift in the pole-and-line fishery (due to the interaction with the purse-seine fishery), and a standardised analysis of catch and effort data (following Ogura & Shono 1999) that accounts for such factors moderates the trend in nominal CPUE.
 There is no strong trend in skipjack tuna CPUE from Solomon Islands and Japanese offshore pole-and-line fleets.